Jessica Simpson: Musical style

 Simpson has listed Whitney Houston, Mariah Carey, Aretha Franklin and Sade as influences on her music.
 She attempted to launch her career as a Christian music singer, and at one point completed a self-titled album of Christian music.
 When she signed with Columbia Records in 1998, she began working on an album of pop music.
 Simpson has recorded songs with Christian themes in later years, including "Pray Out Loud" (2008).
 The music on her debut album consisted of pop ballads primarily, with the intention of showcasing Simpson's vocals.
 AllMusic's Stephen Thomas Erlewine opined that the album "position[ed] her as the teen Celine Dion".
-Most notably, it featured the power ballad "I Wanna Love You Forever" (1999).
+It featured the power ballad "I Wanna Love You Forever" (1999).
 The work drew comparisons to Mariah Carey.
 With the release of Irresistible (2001), Simpson recorded more upbeat songs, likening herself to artists such as Britney Spears.
 Songs such as "Irresistible" and "A Little Bit" had more provocative lyrics in comparison to her previous release, with Simpson citing the age difference between the recording of the two albums as the main reason.
 During the Total Request Live Tour (2001) and her DreamChaser Tour (2001), Simpson incorporated more choreography and backup dancers into her live performances.

 Simpson began working on her third studio album in 2002 initially, on which rapper Missy Elliott would serve as the primary producer.
 The record later took on a new direction, which her then-husband Nick Lachey described as "organic" in comparison to her two prior albums.
 Simpson also began co-writing songs for the record, something she had been nervous to do in the past.
 The result was In This Skin (2003), a record that AllMusic said "stay[ed] within the contemporary dance-pop realm while inching toward the middle-of-the-road diva that she's always yearned to be."
 Simpson worked with elements of country music with the release of "These Boots Are Made For Walkin'" (2005), recorded for Simpson's feature film debut The Dukes of Hazzard (2005).
 She continued to experiment with the genre on the song "Push Your Tush" (2006).
-Numerous songs on her fifth studio album feature elements of dance and disco music, most notably "A Public Affair" and her cover of "You Spin Me Round (Like a Record)".
+Numerous songs on her fifth studio album feature elements of dance and disco music, including "A Public Affair" and her cover of "You Spin Me Round (Like a Record)".
 Inspired by artists such as Faith Hill, Shania Twain, and Martina McBride, Simpson recorded a country music album titled Do You Know (2008).
 Throughout her career, Simpson has delved into other genres as well, releasing Christmas-themed albums in 2004 and 2010, respectively.